 To be honest, with a 'no coding required' product like Squarespace, I don't think a user should ever have to resort to adding CSS to change a style element: you should just be able - as you were on previous versions of Squarespace - to click on an element and be presented with the necessary controls to change it.
 I understand that Squarespace want to keep things simple for users, but surely it would be possible to provide users with either a 'simple view' (where controls are kept to a minimum) or a 'full view' (where you could tweak everything)?
 At the very least there should at least be consistency with regard to the controls that are available across templates: as mentioned earlier, some Squarespace templates allow you to tweak most elements and with others you can't even change certain font colours.
 Yes, there is a 'developers' version of Squarespace available, which will provide more advanced users (with coding skills) with all the flexibility they need - but in my view there needs to be something in between the standard and developer versions of Squarespace.
 I'd happily pay to use it myself.

 8. How good is Squarespace when it comes to SEO?

-However, I have an issue with how Squarespace allows users to specify alt tags and meta descriptions - Squarespace doesn't refer to either by their proper name, and as such it's very easy to miss where to put these in.
+Firstly, I have an issue with how Squarespace allows users to specify alt tags and meta descriptions - Squarespace doesn't refer to either by their proper name, and as such it's very easy to miss where to put these in.
 If you want to add an alt tag in Squarespace, you've got to 1) add an image 2) give it a 'caption', and then 3) select an option not to display the caption.
 It's all very messy - particularly because when dealing with images on websites, traditionally captions and alt tags are considered completely different things.
 (And there are good SEO reasons for keeping them separate too).

 There's something else to watch out for with meta descriptions.
 If you publish a blog post on Squarespace, unless you complete an 'excerpt' field, Squarespace will use the entire post as the meta description.
 Again, this is pretty crazy - and will actually cause problems if you try to share the post on social media using some third party sharing tools (for example Addthis).
 A better way of doing things would be for Squarespace to just take the first 160 characters of the blog post and use that as the meta description in the event of a user not completing the excerpt field - or better yet, give you the option to add a meta description to your post.
 It should also be made extremely clear to the user that the excerpt field is used as the meta description on blog posts.

 There's another problem with the way excerpts are used as meta descriptions on blog posts too.
 You need to fill out the excerpt or you'll have SEO problems.
 But as soon as you fill it out, Squarespace shows the excerpt rather than the blog post on your blog's landing page.
 So you are forced to choose, effectively, between having a meta description or displaying a full post on your blog.
-And again, you'll often find that a description of a blog post (which should be enticing to a user) is at odds with what a search engine requires from a meta description (keyword-rich but brief information about the blog post content).
+And again, you'll often find that a description of a blog post (which should be enticing to a user) is at odds with what a search engine requires from a meta description (keyword-rich information about the blog post content).

 Yet another annoyance involves what happens when you change a page's URL: no Google-friendly 301 redirect is automatically created for you from the old URL to the new - rather, you have to dig around in Squarespace's advanced settings and manually remap your URLs.
 To be fair, not all competing platforms do this out of the box - Wordpress being an obvious example.
-Shopify - a key competing product - does however.
+Shopify - a key competing product - does, however.